mobileprint/android-print-sdk/README.md

 ### PDFAsset

 You can also create a `PDFAsset` object.
-It behaves much the same as an ImageAsset, and can be substituted for an ImageAsset when creating PrintItems, etc. You can use one of the following 2 methods to create the PDFAsset.
+It behaves much the same as an ImageAsset, and can be substituted for an ImageAsset when creating PrintItems, etc. There are a couple of key differences between PDFAsset and ImageAsset types.

+* ImageAssets print in photo mode.
+* PDFAssets print in document mode.
+* For PDFAssets, the layout is "Fit to Page", and the margins are controlled by the printer.
+This can lead to some undesirable scaling, and cause some documents to look smaller when printed than intended.

+You can use one of the following 2 methods to create the PDFAsset.

 To load a PDFAsset from the assets folder:
 ```java